buildingblocs/2022/events/june-conference/index.md

 ### Details

-BuildingBloCS’s annual flagship conference will be happening from **2nd to 4th June**, with optional pre-event workshops being held on **1st June**.
+BuildingBloCS’s annual flagship conference will be happening from **2nd to 4th June**, with optional pre-event workshops before the event.

 This conference will be hybrid, in-person at NUS School of Computing or online.